-Yet there are about 10% of coffee lovers who would like to enjoy a good cup of coffee without the stimulating effect of caffeine.
+Yet about 10% of coffee lovers would like to enjoy a good cup of coffee without the stimulating effect of caffeine.
 PS: I’ve written another article that covers other methods to cut down on caffeine.

 What All Decaffeination Processes Have in Common